neilgall/adventofcode2018/src/day7/README.md

 ## Part 1

 Getting a linear ordering of vertices in a directed acyclic graph is called Topological Ordering.
+This is really common in scheduling and resource allocation algorithms.
+Anywhere where there are a graph of dependencies like this.

-One way to do this is Kahn's algorithm which is roughly:
+One technique well known since 1962 is Kahn's algorithm, which is roughly:
-    - start with the initial node (the one with no inputs) in a queue
+    - start with the nodes with no inputs in a queue
     - while there are nodes to process in the queue
-        - add the node to the output
+        - take a node from the queue
         - remove edges from the graph leading from this node
         - for every node reachable from this node
             - if there are no more incoming edges, add it to the queue
+        - add the node to the output

 The one variation in this problem is that when there are multiple available paths, they should be taken in alphabetical order.
 Since the queue represents